XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-three.md

 - To make key statistics stand out, I used simple, eye-catching visuals.
 For example, the 95% diet failure rate is shown with a donut chart, making it instantly clear how small the success area and the common the issue is.

 **Turning information into action**
 - Rather than just providing a table, I included step-by-step instructions and a calculation example.
 This makes it easy for readers to apply the information and find their recommended intake without confusion and time wasting.
-Additionally, I emphasized this is just for a basic guide, since it aim to convey the thought on "stop starving yourself to lose weight".
+Additionally, I emphasized this is just for a basic guide since it aim to convey the thought of "stop starving yourself to lose weight".
 For better individual customization, I encouraged readers to adjust their intake based on their needs.

 **Simplifying the interpretation**
 - Scientific explanations can be overwhelming, especially for me haha, so I translated research into simple explanations and key takeaways.
 I also used everyday comparisons, like “100g of beef is about the weight of a smartphone” to help readers visualize portion sizes effortlessly.
 **Creating a personal connection**
 - To make the project feel relatable, I included real-life experiences, personas and common struggles people face with dieting.
 This reassures readers that they’re not alone and helps build dive in and also trust the information.

 **The Final Message I want to highlight!**
 - With these improvements, the project is now clearer, more engaging, and easier to follow and use.
 The main takeaway is simple: You don’t have to starve to lose weight, eating right and happily, is the key!!!

+**Complete all the data visualizations**

 ## References